 Dhana – Trayodashi

 On the first day a diva lamp will be lit and positioned so that the single flame points to the south.
 This acts as an offering to the god of death, recognising that death is a part of life.
 You could make a diva using air dry clay.
 Roll the clay into a ball, smoothing out the surface.
 Flatten a little, then press your thumb into the centre and press the sides out until the middle is hollow.
 Lightly pinch the front part of the lamp together and make patterns in the clay using a tool (or a pencil point).
 Leave them to harden and dry out, then decorate with water based paint.
 Finally, add a flame.
-Make your own pretend paper flame from foil or just use tea lights or a battery operated rechargeable version to make it safer.
+Make your own pretend paper flame from foil or use tea lights or bring in science learning with circuits and bulbs.

 Narak Chaturdashi